AgileVentures/av-static-website/source/blog_articles/2017-07-05-av-website-review-part-one.html.markdown

 ![](../images/Screenshot%202017-07-05%2009.59.16.png?dl=1)

 The Google analytics plugin is silent on the numbers of folks clicking on the subscribe buttons.
-Paypal redirects to another site, while Stripe uses JavaScript to popup a credit card form.
+PayPal redirects to another site, while Stripe uses JavaScript to popup a credit card form.
 I spent a chunk of time trying to see if I could see the flow around that page in the main Google Analytics site, but this was as close as I got:

 ![](../images/Screenshot%202017-07-05%2010.15.30.png?dl=1)